ottobot-ai/ottochain/README.md

 ## What is Workchain?

-Workchain is a metagraph built on the Constellation Network that enables:
+Workchain is a metagraph built on Tessellation that enables:

 - **JSON-Encoded State Machines** - Define complex workflows without writing code
 - **Script Oracles** - Deterministic, stateful computation using JSON Logic